dexidp/dex/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug report
-about: Create a report to help us improve our platform
+about: Report a bug to help us improve Dex
 ---
 <!--
 Thank you for sending a bug report!
 Here some tips: